Here’s Why a Visit to Mostar Comes Highly Recommended

 Reading time: 6 minutes

-The bus from Dubrovnik lasts hours but the time coasts by as a result of an acquaintance with a young man named Stribor, a local who has been looking for work in Croatia and is on his way back home.
+The bus from Dubrovnik to Mostar lasts hours, but the time coasts by as a result of an acquaintance with a young man named Stribor, a local who has been looking for work in Croatia and is on his way back home.